Angie55/IFD_Milestone_Project_Two_Dashboard/README.md

 - I want a brief introduction and information on charts to help me in my understanding as I analyse and draw my own conclusions.

-- I would like the site to be more visually pleasing than goverment information sites but with some familiarity.
+- I would like the site to have some familiarity with goverment information sites so I trust the data.

 **Design choices**